 Brian is Budleigh born and bred.
 He remembers spending most of the summers on the beach, part of the fabled Jurassic Coast.
-Being a Budleigh boy, he can remember Otter Vale from way back.
-Great-grandpa Otter Vale started the Laxon family off in the food business 50 years ago just off the High Street.
-One of Brian’s best friends lived very near to the fish and chip shop on the corner of Perriam’s Place, where great-grandpa bought our original little kitchen in 1972.
+Being a Budleigh boy, he can remember Otter Vale from way back when the Laxon family off in the food business 50 years ago just off the High Street.
+One of Brian’s best friends lived very near to the fish and chip shop on the corner of Perriam’s Place, where our original little kitchen started in 1972.

 Sampson’s Butchers opened in November 2018, but Brian’s been in the trade for a lot longer than that.
 It’s a fitting site for him – Budleigh High Street is where he started out as a butcher’s Saturday boy back in the 1970s, and within two years he was a butchery manager.
 Now he is head of a team of five, including his wife Wendy, sister Lana, Debs and Phil the butcher.

-Recently we’ve been taking a closer look at the history of the town, given that we are celebrating 40 years of Devon Chutney.
-Our family has certainly seen some changes in that time, and we asked Brian what changes stood out.
+Recently we’ve been taking a closer look at the history of the town, given that we are celebrating 40 years of Devon Chutney, so we asked Brian what changes stood out.
 He said, “Back in the 1970s we had three butchers, two bakers and a fishmongers.
 One brother worked as a baker in the High Street with my sister, and the other brother worked in the fishmongers.”
 It’s sad to see the effect of changing eras on any high street, but heartening to know that Budleigh still supports a local butcher, and that the shop has so many family members involved.

 Provenance, Welfare & Quality.